nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

 ![help message](images/helpMessage.png)
-The above message emerges when the redirection failed.
+The above message emerges when the redirection fails.

 Format: `help`